aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-html/_index.md

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low‑level details, allowing you to merge a spreadsheet into another spreadsheet with short code.
+Using the SDK is the fastest way to develop, as it abstracts away low‑level details, allowing you to work with spreadsheets using concise code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
 The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs: